ideepcoder/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 {"cmd":"cping","arg":""}
 ```
 Get state if any Client-App is connected to the relay.
 Also, a ping-alive packet that wsrtd is connected to Relay server.
+It is optional heartbeat packet that just says plugin is active in AB.

 ##### g) Extra-Data request for Symbol